will-henney/muse-hii-regions/notebooks/ngc346-bow/ZZ-01-02-F-heii-analysis.md

 **So electron density of 11 pcc!**

 Note, however that this assumes that the helium is 100% doubly ionized in the 4686 emitting region.
 If it is only partially ionized, then this is a lower limit (density would scale approximately as $x_{++}^{-1/2}$).

+The He II / Hb ratio is so low that the the ion fraction must be small.
 <!-- #endregion -->

 <!-- #region jupyter={"outputs_hidden": false} pycharm={"name": "#%% md\n"} -->